Radish4649/Discord-Russian-Roulette/README.md

 ## Commands
 !!start {clip} {ammo}: initializes a game of roulette using {clip} number of ammo slots and {ammo} number of live ammunition.
 The default is six and one respectively.

+!!start {clip} {ammo}: initializes a game that kicks each shot user.

 !!shoot {shots}: causes a bullet shot by the commanding user.

 !!stop: stops any currently running game in that chat

-!!commands: shows how to use each command
+!!h: shows how to use each command

 ## How to Install
 1. install discordpy using the following guide: https://discordpy.readthedocs.io/en/latest/intro.html#installing